-Dacarbazine, temozolomide, and paclitaxel may be given either alone or along with some of the other drugs on the list.
+Some of these drugs can be given alone, while others are often combined with other drugs.
 It is not clear if using combinations of drugs is more helpful than using a single drug, but it can add to the side effects.

 Some studies suggest that combining chemo drugs with immunotherapy drugs such as interferon-alpha and/or interleukin-2 (see “Immunotherapy for melanoma skin cancer”) may be more effective than a single chemo drug alone, although it’s not clear if this helps people live longer.
 This type of treatment is also called biochemotherapy or chemoimmunotherapy.

 To do this, a tube is placed into the artery that feeds blood into the limb, and a second tube is placed into the vein that drains blood from it.
-The tubes are connected to a special machine.
+The tubes are connected to a special machine in the operating room.
 A tourniquet is tied around the limb to make sure the chemotherapy does not enter the rest of the body.
-A high dose of chemotherapy (usually with a drug called melphalan) is then infused into the blood in the limb.
-During the session, the blood exits the limb through the tube in the vein, is heated by a machine in the operating room, and is then recirculated back into the limb through the tube in the artery.
+A high dose of chemotherapy (usually with a drug called melphalan) is then infused into the blood in the limb through the artery.
+During the session, the blood exits the limb through the tube in the vein, is heated by the machine, and is then returned back to the limb through the tube in the artery.
 By the end of the treatment the drug is completely washed out of the limb, and the tubes are removed so that the circulation is returned to normal.

 Possible side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 These side effects may include: